 Mental Health Access Line

 In Lancashire there is a Mental Health Access Line to support people’s mental health needs 24 hours a day, 7 days a week.
-You can access the line, by calling the NHS non-emergency services on 111.
+If you, or someone you support, are unwell, you can access the line by calling the NHS non-emergency services on 111.

-There is an out of hours listening service in Lancashire for anyone concerned about their own, or someone else's, mental health.
-Call the Freephone Wellbeing and Mental Health Helpline on 0800 915 4640.
-It's open Monday to Friday 7pm to 11pm, Saturday and Sunday 12 midday to 12 midnight.
+There is a listening service available in Lancashire for anyone concerned about their own, or someone else's, mental health.
+Call the Freephone Wellbeing and Mental Health Helpline on 0800 915 4640 or text 'Hello' to 07860 022846.
+Open Mon-Fri 7pm-11pm and Sat-Sun 12pm-Midnight.

 Send a text